cloudmesh/cloudmesh.github.io/doc/source/index.rst

      - |image-manage-vms|
    * - Cloudmesh HPC Batch Processing
      - Cloudmesh includes the ability to view HPC queues.
-Most recently we have added a simpl API to also submit jobs.
-Our goal is to be able to manage millions of jobs submitted to a Computational Grid, but also user managed heterogeneous sets of clusters that may not be paort of a national or international Grid infrastructure.
+Most recently we have added a simple API to also submit jobs.
+Our goal is to be able to manage millions of jobs submitted to a Computational Grid, but also user managed heterogeneous sets of clusters that may not be port of a national or international Grid infrastructure.
      - |image-qinfo| |image-qstat|
    * - Cloudmesh Service Map
      - For locally maintained resources, Cloudmesh provides the ability to visualize a service map.
 We will be expanding upon this effort to integrate with our new inventory.
-THis makes it possible to for example display services mapped onto compute servers, but also concrete sensor information such as temperature of the servers
+This makes it possible to for example display services mapped onto compute servers, but also concrete sensor information such as temperature of the servers